 - A. After handling or going to the toilet, or handling raw meat or poultry, wash hands with soap and water before handling utensils and preparing foods.
 Wash hands whenever they become contaminated while preparing food.
 It is suggested that an antibacterial soap be used for hand washing, Allow the hands to air dry. - B. Cooked, prepared foods, or foods served raw (e.g., vegetables) should come in contact only with clean and sanitized surfaces, equipment, and utensils.
 Equipment used for raw foods should be washed and sanitized before being used with cooked foods. - C. Persons with communicable diseases, diarrhea, infected wounds on the hands and arms, or boils should not be allowed to prepare food.
-It is suggested that food handlers not eat while preparing food to prevent cross contamination. - D. Stored perishable food should be kept at temperatures below 41°F (below 5°C). - E. Foods such a meat and poultry products should be well cooked (165°F / 74°C) to destroy disease organisms.
-All produce should be washed in potable water. - F. After preparation and prior to serving, keep hot foods hot (above 140°F / 60°C) and cold foods cold (below 41°F / 5°C).
+It is suggested that food handlers not eat while preparing food to prevent cross contamination. - D. Stored perishable food should be kept at temperatures below 41 F or below. - E. Foods such a meat and poultry products should be well cooked (165°F) to destroy disease organisms.
+All produce should be washed in potable water. - F. After preparation and prior to serving, keep hot foods hot (above 140°F) and cold foods cold (41°F or below). - G. Leftover perishable food should be discarded or refrigerated immediately in clean, protected, labeled containers.
+Leftover perishable food should be thoroughly reheated before use (to 165°F).
+It is suggested that leftovers only be used for emergencies. - H. All chemicals should be properly labeled and should be stored separately from food and food equipment.

-- G. Leftover perishable food should be discarded or refrigerated immediately in clean, protected, labeled containers.
-Leftover perishable food should be thoroughly reheated before use (to 165°F / 74°C).
-It is suggested that leftovers only be used for emergencies. - H. All chemicals should be properly labeled and should be stored separately from food and food equipment. - I. It is required that tarps be placed in the kitchen area and under the dishwashing set-up in order to reduce the amount of food particles left on beaches. - J. It is recommended to sanitize dishes and utensils using the 4-bucket system.
+I. It is required that tarps be placed in the kitchen area and under the dishwashing set-up in order to reduce the amount of food particles left on beaches.

+It is recommended to sanitize dishes and utensils using the 4-bucket system.
 Dish wash buckets should be constructed of non-corrosive material so they are smooth and easy to wash.
 Place 4 buckets of water below the high water mark to leave the beach free of soap and spilled food.
-The system is as follows: - 1.
-Use 4 buckets large enough to immerse the largest plates and utensils (pre-wash, wash, rinse, and sanitize).
+The system is as follows:

+- 1. Use 4 buckets large enough to immerse the largest plates and utensils (pre-wash, wash, rinse, and sanitize).
 All 4 buckets must contain visually clear water.
 If the river is muddy, allow dishwater to settle and remove sediment before use.
 The use of alum is recommended for settling (2 tablespoons per 5 gallons for dishwater).
 Decant the clear water.
-Heat 3 buckets of water to near boiling. - a.
-The first bucket of hot water is for pre-washing with soapy water. - b.
+Heat 3 buckets of water to near boiling. - 2.
+The first bucket is for pre-washing with soapy water. - 3.
 The second bucket of hot, soapy water is for washing to remove grease and remaining food particles.
-Water temperature should be 120°F to 140°F (49°C to 60°C). - c.
-The third bucket of hot water is for dip rinsing. - 2.
+Water temperature should be 120°F to 140°F. - 4.
+Dip rinse in the third bucket in hot rinse water. - 5.
 Immerse articles in the fourth bucket of a chlorine solution (concentration of 50-100 ppm) for 60 seconds.
 The effectiveness of chlorine for disinfecting is directly related to time of exposure.
-Be sure to allow time for the chlorine to sanitize. - 3.
+Be sure to allow time for the chlorine to sanitize. - 6.
 Place dishes on a rack for air-drying.
 Store the articles in a clean, dry location to be ready for the next meal.
 If dishes did not air dry before being packed or dishes become contaminated by river water or other sources, use a sanitizing solution on the dishes before using.